SteddingTsofu/TheWays/README.md

 <b>SOH_IMM</b> - Gives the user the ability to search up IMM mobs and be given their secret keyword to be able to
           hunt the mob down faster.

+<b>Retreat</b> - Gives the user the ability to move or retreat using the keypad.
+Determines if user is in combat
+          or not.

 <b>WindsExtras</b> - Gives the user some useful aliaes to use while doing winds runs as well as a script similar
               to the Aarcheology checklist type script that is floating around but for winds cards.